skttl/konstrukt-documentation/api/conventions.md

 ---
-description: Conventions used by Konstrukt, the fluent administration panel builder for Umbraco.
+description: Conventions used by Konstrukt, the fluent back office UI builder for Umbraco.
 ---

 # Conventions